atique7465/Data_Structure_in_detail/README.md

 - O ( 1 ) for good Hash_Funtion.
 - O ( n ) for terrible Hash_Table.

+**Applications:**
+- Associative arrays: Hash tables are commonly used to implement many types of in-memory tables.
+They are used to implement   associative arrays (arrays whose indices are arbitrary strings or other complicated objects).
+- Database indexing: Hash tables may also be used as disk-based data structures and database indices (such as in dbm).
+- Caches: Hash tables can be used to implement caches i.e. auxiliary data tables that are used to speed up the access to       data, which is primarily stored in slower media.
+- Object representation: Several dynamic languages, such as Perl, Python, JavaScript, and Ruby use hash tables to implement   objects.
+- Hash Functions are used in various algorithms to make their computing faster

 **Resources for Hash_Table:**

 1. hackerrank data structure on youtube.<br/>